McCormick29/ProjectORG/README.md

 # App Functionality

-- App will offer a login for users
+- App will offer a login for users and admin
 - User profiles will be stored for saving and modifying changes
 - App will house a place for user notes
 - App will offer a text editor for goals